SaraRostami/University/README.md

 # University
-this repository contains the homework and projects that I've done for the university courses.
+This repository contains the homework and projects that I've done for the university courses.